dwainscheeren/dwains-lovelace-dashboard/docs/getting-started/installation.md

 >**I'm using already HA packages folder or want to know how to use it:**
 >
 >I included a sample folder for this in my theme it's called `user-package-sample` you can rename this folder to your own name.
-After this adjust the content of it and copy it to the `packages/` folder.
+After this adjust the content of it and copy this folder to the `packages/` folder.
 >
 >*NOTE: Read the content of the `user-package-sample` folder to get a understanding how it works.*